 When you are at university, it’s so easy to become “Evee”.
-You go to your first lectures and seminars, feeling like a wide-eyed squirrel in a forest of nuts.
-“So you’re telling me, that I can study… runes?”
+You go to your first lectures and seminars, feeling wide-eyed and bushy tailed.

 You meet people, and people describe you as “confident” and “independent”, and you become used to saying “Evee, with a double ‘E’”.
 You feel a bit pretentious, until someone says “oh like the pokemon?”
 It’s almost too easy.
 “So you’re telling me… nobody knows anything about my history?”

 This city feels like home.
 You say “I cant wait to go home to my bed” and for one moment, you are blissfully aware that the word home is all yours again.

 But, the flipside.
 When you’re at university, it’s so easy to become “Evee” (with a double E).
 On the surface, this new life is wonderful and it suits you so well; you feel like you are meant to be here.

 But then someone made porridge.
 For them, this porridge is just a little sachet, just a little milk, just a “pop it in the microwave”.